What to do if you have a blocked drain outside

 What do I do if there’s standing water?

-You’ll want to remove as much of it as you can before attempting to remove some of the blockage with your hands, but your drain hose will still work through standing water.
+If safe to do so, you’ll want to remove as much of it as you can before attempting to remove some of the blockage with your hands.
+Your drain rod will still work through standing water.

 What should I do if I’m trying to unblock a drainpipe?